(Split, Hvar, Korčula, Dubrovnik)

 A transfer between the airport and the city or your hotel with a private vehicle and driver is provided.

-The Vestibul Palace (4*) in Split is superbly located in the heart of the Diocletian Palace between the emperor's chambers and the emperor's square.
+The Vestibul Palace in Split is superbly located in the heart of the Diocletian Palace between the emperor's chambers and the emperor's square.
 The property was created by merging three palaces from different periods in history; Roman, Gothic and Renaissance with wall elements of the Diocletian palace and the original niches from Roman times.
 The modern design of the interior is interwoven with the original walls and the furniture is handmade and remarkably crafted.
-The hotel's 7 rooms and 2 suites are located across 2 floors and all contain facilities including satellite television and internet connection.
-The restaurant and bar are situated on the ground floor.
+The Vestibul Palace is located at the heart of the Diocletian’s palace between the emperor's chambers and the emperor's square, Peristile, a place which used to be reserved only for the gods.
+The hotel was created by merging three palaces from three different periods: Romantic, Gothic, and Renaissance with the wall elements of the Diocletian palace and the original niches from Roman times.

 Renovated and redesigned as a stylish luxury hotel and spa, the Adriana Spa (4*) hotel's amenities are as diverse as its view, which combines the cathedral, the yacht harbour, and the bay.
 Contemporary interior design meets with comfort and timeless views from the balconies.
 Perched on the promenade, facing the old city centre, this hotel is Croatia's first and only member of the Leading Small Hotels of the World.
 The luxurious Sensorí spa offers therapeutic and aesthetic treatments, massage, and a wide range of programs including yoga and nature excursions.
 The rooftop terrace features a heated, indoor pool, and a spectacular sky bar and lounge area.